Galla Placidia: Widowhood and civil war

 According to Olympiodorus of Thebes, a historian used as a source by Zosimus, Sozomen and probably Philostorgius, the public grew suspicious of the increasingly scandalous public caresses she was said to have received from her own brother Honorius after her husband's death.
 However, the siblings' relationship suddenly turned hostile, and around this time, she may have plotted against him.
 After her soldiers clashed with those of Honorius, Galla Placidia herself was now forced to flee to Constantinople with her children.
 Despite this setback, Bonifacius, governor of the Diocese of Africa continued to be loyal to her.

 Placidia, Valentinian, and Honoria arrived in Constantinople around 422/423.
 On 15 August 423, Honorius died of edema, perhaps pulmonary edema.
-With no member of the Theodosian dynasty present at Ravenna to claim the throne, an official named Joannes was named Western Roman Emperor without the approval of Theodosius II.
-Joannes' rule was accepted in the provinces of Italia, Gaul and Hispania, but not in the province of Africa.
+With no member of the Theodosian dynasty present at Ravenna to claim the throne, an official named Joannes was made Western Roman Emperor without the approval of Theodosius II.
+Joannes's rule was accepted in the provinces of Italia, Gaul and Hispania, but not in the province of Africa.

-Theodosius II reacted by preparing Valentinian III to take Joannes' place.
+Theodosius II reacted by preparing Valentinian III to take Joannes's place.
 In 423/424, Valentinian was named nobilissimus.
 In 424 he was betrothed to Licinia Eudoxia, his first cousin once removed and the daughter of Theodosius II and Aelia Eudocia.
 At the same time, forces of the Eastern Roman army, under the general command of Ardaburius, invaded Italy by land and sea.
-Placidia and Valentinian traveled with Ardaburius' son Aspar, commander of the land forces.
+Placidia and Valentinian traveled with Ardaburius's son Aspar, commander of the land forces.
 Along the way, Valentinian was proclaimed Caesar by Helion, a magister officiorum under Theodosius, on 23 October 424.
 Ardaburius, whose fleet had been dispersed by a storm, was captured by loyalist forces and imprisoned in Ravenna.
-He convinced some of his captors to defect to Theodosius' side and to summon Aspar, who took the city after a siege.
+He convinced some of his captors to defect to Theodosius's side and to summon Aspar, who took the city after a siege.
 Joannes was publicly executed in Aquileia.

 Valentinian was officially proclaimed the new Augustus of the Western Roman Empire on 23 October 425, by Helion, in the presence of the Roman Senate, with Theodosius II's support.
-Three days after Joannes' death, his ally Flavius Aetius belatedly arrived with an army of Huns from across the Danube.
+Three days after Joannes's death, his ally Flavius Aetius belatedly arrived with an army of Huns from across the Danube.
 After some skirmishing, Placidia, Valentinian and Aetius came to an agreement and established peace.
 The Huns were paid off and sent home, while Aetius received the position of comes and magister militum per Gallias (commander-in-chief of the Roman army in Gaul).